Haym Salomon: Commemoration

-There is a legend that during the design process of the Great Seal, Washington asked what compensation Salomon wanted in return for his financial contributions to the American Revolutionary War.
+There is a legend that during the design process of the Great Seal of the United States, Washington asked what compensation Salomon wanted in return for his financial contributions to the American Revolutionary War.
 He replied that "he wanted nothing for himself but that he wanted something for his people".
 While there is no evidence, there is a theory that the 13 stars representing the colonies on the seal were arranged in the shape of the Star of David in commemoration of Solomon's contributions.
 This appears to have little basis in fact, however, although it is oft-repeated.